Sampanna-Barakoti/farm1/README.md

-# 🌾 E-Farming System – Hackathon Project
+# 🌾 E-Farming System – Hackathon Won Project

 **E-Farming System** is a web-based platform developed during a **college hackathon** aimed at empowering farmers by connecting them directly to wholesalers.
 The system removes middlemen from the agricultural supply chain, ensuring **fair pricing** and **better market access** for farmers.